-1. With corvette.fla open, choose the Selection tool at the top of the Tools panel.

-2. Click in the gray area outside the Stage to make sure nothing is selected.
+- 1. With corvette.fla open, choose the Selection tool at the top of the Tools panel. - 2.
+Click away from the imported raster image to make sure nothing is selected.

 When nothing is selected in the file, you can use the Properties panel to access a number of options that affect the entire document - including the file's physical dimensions.